Jayatirtha Dasa: Literature and philosophies

 A booklet "Notes of a Pilgrim" written by Jayatirtha shortly after his departure from ISKCON, highlights his personal experience and reflections of the society and its leaders.
 He translated the Bhagavad Gita from Sanskrit to English, "Bhagavad Gita: The Eternal Song Goes On".
 Jayatirtha was an admirer of Mahatma Gandhi and wrote articles and gave discourses on the Gandhian principles of ahimsa and satyagraha.
 He was the founder of the concept for the Gandhian Organisation for Peace and Liberty (GOPAL TRUST) a registered charity currently running projects in Jagannath Puri, Bay of Bengal, India.
 He purchased a large plot of land in Puri in conjunction with H. Desai, a Gandhian freedom fighter, for the purpose of establishing a Gandhian ashram there.

 Death

-On November 13, 1987, five years after Jayatirtna had left ISKCON, he was murdered by his disciple John Tiernan.
+On November 13, 1987, five years after Jayatirtna had left ISKCON, he was killed by his disciple John Tiernan.
 Tiernan was not tried for murder and pleaded guilty to manslaughter on grounds of diminished responsibility.
 A proposal by associate editor Nori Muster to publish his obituary in ISKCON World Review was denied by Executive Editor Mukunda Goswami, in spite of the fact that Jayatirtha was one of the senior members of ISKCON and an early supporter of ISKCON World Review.